Today I’m going to look at your Tax Return: Dates and Payments.

 Inability to pay

-The situation may arise where we can’t pay our tax on time.
+The situation may arise where you can’t pay your tax on time.

 Money should be set aside to cover your tax.
 That’s an ideal situation, however, life isn’t always ideal.
-The amount owing may be higher than we thought, what to do?
+The amount owing may be higher than you thought, what to do?

 If this happens, avoid the ostrich stance, don’t delay sending in your tax return.